puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 #### Installing Dependencies Under Ubuntu 10.04 LTS

 Due to issues with Ubuntu 10.04 LTS's version of Ruby, you can install most dependencies from packages but must manually build `gem`.
+Additionally, if you encounter performance issues, you may wish to manually upgrade your version of Ruby past patch level 299.

 These instructions assume a fresh install of the OS, and may differ depending on its current configuration.
 The commands must be run from one of the standard shells, preferably `bash`, `dash`, or `zsh`.

 1. Install the operating system packages: